 The Company reviews long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying amount of the assets may not be fully recoverable, or at least annually.
 The Company recognizes an impairment loss when the sum of expected undiscounted future cash flows is less than the carrying amount of the asset.
 The amount of impairment is measured as the difference between the asset's estimated fair value and its book value.
-During the quarter ended July 31, 2017, in accordance with section 6.1 of the Amended and Restated Agreement and Plan of Merger, the Company began to market the assets of Dataram Memory.
-In connection with this process, the Company determined that the carrying value of Goodwill exceeded its fair value, which triggered an impairment analysis.
-The Company recorded a goodwill impairment expense of \$6,094,760 during the three months ended July 31, 2017.
+During the nine months ended January 31, 2018, the Company recorded a goodwill impairment expense of \$6,094,760 during the nine months ended January 31, 2018, nonrecurring level 3 fair value measurement.